Legacy SEMP

 replyMsg.readAttachmentBytes(byte[] bytes);

-For API specifications and more details, refer to the Products.
+For API specifications and more details, see the PubSub+ Messaging API JCSMP reference.

 Publishing SEMP v1 Requests with the C API